- Buying Property in New Zealand

 All major credit cards can be used in New Zealand.

 Broadband internet access is available in most parts of New Zealand, but speeds are lower than in many Western countries.
 In some cities (including Christchurch) fibre optic networks are being built to increase overall speeds, plus the Government has a high speed internet strategy in place to improve services to homes and businesses in urban areas.

-Unlike many countries, New Zealand does not have a large range of telecommunications providers – the primary source of phone and internet is delivered by the Telecom network, which was previously government owned.
-Other companies resell Telecom’s services, but Telstra Clear also has its own network in Auckland, Wellington and Christchurch, offering cable internet, phone and television.
+Unlike many countries, New Zealand does not have a large range of telecommunications providers – the primary source of phone and internet is delivered by the Spark (formally Telecom) network, which was previously government owned.
+Other companies resell Telecom’s services, but Vodafone also has its own network in Auckland, Wellington and Christchurch, offering cable internet, phone and television.

-The main providers of mobile phone (cellular) services in New Zealand are Telecom, Vodafone and 2Degrees.
+The main providers of mobile phone (cellular) services in New Zealand are Spark, Vodafone and 2Degrees.

 Working in New Zealand